osa-ora/simple_java_maven/README.md

 Provision Jenkins and add the required privilages to dpeloy into different projects :

 ```
-oc project cicd //this is the project for cicd
+oc new-project dev //this is project for application development
-oc project dev //this is project for application development
+oc new-project cicd //this is the project for cicd

 oc new-app jenkins-persistent  -p MEMORY_LIMIT=2Gi  -p VOLUME_CAPACITY=4Gi -n cicd
 oc policy add-role-to-user edit system:serviceaccount:cicd:default -n dev